-I don’t think there are too many industries who can afford to adopt the mindset of “if you don’t like it, go somewhere else”.
+I don’t think there are too many industries that can afford to adopt the mindset of “if you don’t like it, go somewhere else”.
 Your rivals will love that.
 So will their bank balance.

 Who knows?
-Maybe your organization is ridiculously successful, and doesn’t want, or need the business.
-If so, congratulations, however you probably won’t be interested in reading this.
-For the rest of us, we may need a little guidance on how customers, and their experiences can contribute significantly to our success.
+Maybe your organization is ridiculously successful and doesn’t want, or need the business.
+If so, congratulations, however, you probably won’t be interested in reading this.
+For the rest of us, we may need a little guidance on how customers and their experiences can contribute significantly to our success.

 Insight is everything